reillysiemens/tuckersiemens.com/content/posts/avatar-png/index.md

 ## Room for Improvement

-In no particular order here's a grab bag of potential improvements.
-I've made some of them and saved others for another day.
+I've not gone back and run an old Apache instance, so I can't say with 100% certainty that we've got a pixel perfect replica of the original, but I think it's darn close.
+There's still more to think about though.
+Here's a grab bag of potential improvements, some I've made and some I've saved for another day.

 ### Using One `Font`